-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)

-term paper (20 to 25 pages) and presentation (approx. 20 minutes), weighted 2:1 Language of assessment: English
+- a) written examination (approx. 60 minutes) or - b) term paper (approx. 15 pages) and presentation of term paper (approx. 20 minutes), weighted 60:40 Language of assessment: German and/or English